MODERN CLASSICISM: First International Conference on 20th-Century Classical Architecture

 Direction

-David Rivera, Polytechnic University of Madrid
+David Rivera, Universidad Politécnica de Madrid

 Scientific Committee